sashacsy/arca-docs/docs/how-to/theming/customizations.md

 How: Modifying the Repo Content Counts view

-Instructions:
+The Repo Content Counts view produces the block on the front page saying how many collections, digital documents, etc. exist in your repository.
+It is built to only count specific kinds of content, but you can add entries to show even more content types, or remove them from the list.

+To add a new content model to this group:

-1. Get the URI for the content model you want to add:
+1. Get the `External URI` for the content model you want to add:
     1. Identify the content model you want to add in the Islandora Models taxonomy: `/admin/structure/taxonomy/manage/islandora_models/overview`
-    2. Find the model you're interested in, and click it
+    2. Find the model you're interested in (e.g. 3D Object), and click it
-    3. Copy the value under External URI.
+    3. Copy the value under `External URI`.
 2. Modify the view:
-    1. In a separate window, find the Repo Content Counts view at `/admin/structure/views`, or click the pencil icon when mousing over the block.
+    1. In a separate window, find the Repo Content Counts view:
+        - Go to `/admin/structure/views`, find the view, and click Edit, or
+        - Mouse over the count block on the front page, and click the pencil icon that appears.
-    2. The default view has several Attachments, which specify particular types of repository content: Digital Documents, Collections, and Publication Issues.
+    2. The Attachments produce counts for particular types of repository content: Digital Documents, Collections, Publication Issues, Images, Videos, and Newspapers.
 To create another one filtered on a different model:
         1. Click on one of the existing Attachments
         2. In the dropdown menu on the right, select `Duplicate attachment`.
         3. Your new attachment tab will appear with a `*` next to the title.
-Give it a more useful name, like "Attachment - image count".
+Give it a descriptive `Display Name`, like "Attachment - 3D objects".
         4. Change the Filter to use the new content model:
-            1. Under Filter Criteria, click the existing filter to edit it.
+            1. Under Filter Criteria, click the existing External URI filter to edit it.
-            2. Under the "Value" field, paste the URI you took from the taxonomy term.
+            2. Under the "Value" field, paste the URI you copied from the taxonomy term.
         5. Modify the Field display to show the correct words:
             1. Under Fields, click `COUNT (Content:ID)` to edit it.
-            2. Change the text to reflect the model you're using (e.g. the original said "Publication issue"; change to "Image")
+            2. Change the text to reflect the model you're using (e.g. the original said "Publication issue"; change to "3D Object").
+                - Note there is both a Singlar field and a Plural field; you will want to edit both.
     3. Save and review.

+To remove one of the counted content models:

+1. Edit the view as above.
+2. Click on the Attachment for the content model that you want to exclude from the count.
+3. Below the list of different displays/attachments, click the dropdown where it says "Duplicate attachment", and find the "Disable attachment" option.
+Click it.
+    - Disabling will exclude the information from the view, without deleting the configuration, so it can be enabled later should your needs change.
+4. Save your view.